 In the DMH CBD study, the oral bioavailability found in the four of eight dogs with increased plasma levels were 3%, 21%, 39%, and 43%.
 (12)

 In the CBD study, the oral bioavailability of 180 mg of CBD found in the three of six dogs with increased plasma levels ranged from 13% to 19%.
 (13)

 These studies demonstrate that the bioavailability of hemp oil products is likely to vary from one dog to the next.
 Because of this wide variation combined with very few studies that help with dosing, it is recommended to start at a low dose, build up, and closely monitor your dog’s response to the CBD product.

-We do know that dogs, just like humans, have an ECS, and that cannabinoids from Cannabis sativa are likely to affect the ECS.
-Exactly how effective different cannabinoids are and on what conditions is a question that has not yet been answered by scientists, leaving owners to test out products at their own discretion and monitor these results.
+We do know that dogs, just like humans, have an ECS and that cannabinoids from Cannabis sativa are likely to affect the ECS.
+Exactly how effective different cannabinoids are and on what conditions are a question that has not yet been answered by scientists, leaving owners to test out products at their own discretion and monitor these results.